Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the offence of simple criminal damage and its application.
-Focus your revision on:
+For SQE1, you are required to understand the offence of simple criminal damage and its application, with a focus on the following syllabus points:

 - The elements of the offence of simple criminal damage under s 1(1) Criminal Damage Act 1971.